kuba--/qrpc/README.md

 # qrpc
 A small distributed queue messaging service backed by grpc.

-I've created  *the learning project* mostly because I wanted to play with [grcp](http://www.grpc.io/).
+I've createdthe project mostly as an exercise because I wanted to play with [grcp](http://www.grpc.io/).
 This is not super secure queue service, rather a grpc example implemented in go.

 ### Note